FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 - Node(12.x)/NPM on your local machine.
 - Any code editor of your choice.

-You’ll also want to make sure your system meets the [memory, storage and CPU requirements](/docs/v1/tech/installation-guide/system-requirements) for FusionAuth.
+You'll also want to make sure your system meets the [memory, storage and CPU requirements](/docs/v1/tech/installation-guide/system-requirements) for FusionAuth.

 If you get stuck at any time, feel free to refer to the finished app's [GitHub repository](https://github.com/fusionauth/fusionauth-example-vue).

 ## Setting up FusionAuth with Docker Compose

-If you don’t already have FusionAuth installed, we recommend the Docker Compose option for the quickest setup:
+If you don't already have FusionAuth installed, we recommend the Docker Compose option for the quickest setup:

 ```shell
 curl -o docker-compose.yml https://raw.githubusercontent.com/FusionAuth/fusionauth-containers/master/docker/fusionauth/docker-compose.yml